Essential Restaurant Kitchen Equipment: The Ultimate Checklist

 4. Ease in Using and Cleaning

 Whatever restaurant kitchen equipment you buy, it needs to make sense for cooks to use day in and day out.
 Watch videos, talk to the sales reps, and try to see the equipment in action in order to determine if it will be easy to use every day.
 Consider ergonomics, ease of opening and closing doors, storage options, and any technological features, which could be either helpful or difficult to operate.
 When it comes to cleaning, take some time to review how to clean the equipment daily, weekly, and monthly so that you can effectively plan side work for staff.
-Equipment made from stainless steel is especially easy to maintain and reduces the chance of harboring dangerous bacteria.
+Equipment made from stainless steel is especially easy to maintain and reduces the chance of harbouring dangerous bacteria.
 Look for the NSF symbol to ensure equipment meets safety certifications.

 5. Choosing the Right Supplier